 - vi.
 For each tube, record on the sorting datasheet: - A. The sample ID generated in step iv.A or v.B in the 'Intermediate (associated) Sample ID' field (see APPENDIX H). - B. The number of individuals in the tube, in the 'Individual Count' field - C. 'Y' in the 'Carabids (targetTaxa) Present' field - D. 'common carabid' in the sampleType field - E. The etOH rinse date in the 'etOH change date' field - F. The identity of the individuals in the tube, to the finest taxonomic level possible (preferably species), in the 'Sci.
 Name OR taxonID' or 'morphospecies ID' field (see section D.8 for instructions on morphospecies naming conventions). - G. All other data that can be filled out (e.g., date of identification, etc.) - b.
 If the species is unknown and there are \leq 20 individuals present: - i.
-Place all individuals from a single trap into as few 50mL tubes as are required. - Fill each tube with enough 95% ethanol that there is at least 1/2 inch of ethanol above the fully submerged specimen(s).
-If there are too many specimens to allow for 1/2 inch of ethanol above the level of the specimens, more of ethanol above the specimens in each tube.
+Place all individuals from a single trap into as few 50mL tubes as are required. - ii.
+Fill each tube with enough 95% ethanol that there is at least 1/2 inch of ethanol above the fully submerged specimen(s).
+If there are too many specimens to allow for 1/2 inch of ethanol above the level of the specimens, split the specimens into multiple tubes to ensure that there is 1/2 inch or more of ethanol above the specimens in each tube.